 On the Way to a Smart City: Linz Pilots Smart Lighting and Environmental Sensors

-Corporate News, Digitization, Smart and Connected Communities, Core Networks
+Company News, Digital Business, Smart and Connected Communities, Networking

 LINZ, Austria – April 27, 2017 - Linz, the capital of Upper Austria, takes another important step on the road to become a "Smart City".
 Together with Cisco, Linz plans new pilot projects for Smart City applications, as defined by the Memorandum of Understanding (MoU) signed today by Linz Mayor Klaus Luger and Michael Ganser, senior vice president for Cisco in Central Europe.
 The MoU foresees the introduction of smart control for city lighting as well as the use of sensors to collect and analyse environmental data.

 Klaus Luger, mayor of the City of Linz: "The pilot projects are a further building block of 'Innovation Roadmap Linz'.
 Our goal is to position Linz as an innovation hub in Austria and to sustain the high standard of living for future generations."

 "Cities all over the world want to become more efficient and more citizen-friendly.
 Digitization can help them master their many challenges.
 We are very pleased to support Linz on its way to become a Smart City," said Michael Ganser.

 Karl Rossegger, project leader for LINZ AG: “As provider of telecommunications services, LINZ AG has a long-standing partnership with Cisco.
 Our partnership will greatly support the integration of services for the current projects.
 Once again, LINZ AG is showcasing its innovation and its ability to serve its customers in the best way.”

 "Through the pilot projects, the City of Linz can test possible solution scenarios.
 At the same time, we will be able to show the many advantages of digital networks, for today and for the future," adds Achim Kaspar, general manager of Cisco Austria.